Machy8/Macdom/README.md

 ##Requirements
 Nette version 2.3 or newer.
 ##Note
-May contains errors or bugs.
-Use Macdom in master branch for your projects.
+May contain errors and bugs.
+Use Macdom from the Master branch for your projects.
 ##Installation
 1 - Download the Macdom using composer:
 ```